BusraFatma/libraryManagementSystem/README.md

 Here you are presented with a software algorithm describing the functioning of a library.

-It is desired to develop a prototype for the library management
+It is desired to develop a prototype for the library management system using JAVA language and